DFE/MONK/doc/source/codingstyle.rst

 --------

 In general it is best to write code as self-explanatory as possible.
-Yet sometimes you can't get around writing comments, to make things clear.
+Yet sometimes you cannot get around writing comments to make things clear.
 Here are some situations in which you *should* write a comment:

  * Each module, class, and function needs to be accompanied by a `docstring`_.